 Cheese offers healthy fibre and protein, but also come loaded with fat and sodium, so go for the skinny versions.
 When you’re eating on the go, crackers and cheese offer a convenient and filling snack option.

-7. Health Bars
+7. Health Bars and Muffins

 Health bars can be an excellent hunger buster but just be aware that some bars are high in sugar and/or fat.
 Choose a bar that is high in protein to keep you feeling fuller for longer.
 Our favourite bars are from Carmen’s Kitchen.
 My personal favourite is the gluten free nut bar.